nataliehoangg/mealie_prototype/README.md

   # mealie prototype

   This is a code bundle for mealie prototype.
-The original project is available at https://www.figma.com/design/gVWOOE2cCD698Vl3dj4NIT/mealie-prototype.

   ## Running the code